bulwarkid/virtual-fido/README.md

 # Virtual FIDO

+_Note: Virtual FIDO is currently in beta, so it should not yet be used for security-critical products._

 Virtual FIDO is a virtual USB device that implements the FIDO2/U2F protocol (like a YubiKey) in order to support 2FA and WebAuthN.

 ## Features